INCHARA-S-GOWDA/PredectiveParsingTable/README.md

 B →bB | ε.

-Use this table to parse the sentence: abba$.
+Use this table to parse the sentence: abba$